 This contest is made possible with the generous support of GRoW @ Annenberg.

 What will you win?

-The winning submissions will receive a combination of cash and recognition at the show.
+The winning submissions will receive a cash prize and recognition at the performance.

 - First Prize: $5,000